 The main component of it is the arch wire, which runs along the teeth.
 The archwire places pressure on the teeth through the brackets.
 The brackets are either bonded to the teeth directly or through orthodontic bands, and are held to the arch wire through elastic bands.

 The pressure level from the archwire to the teeth is adjusted by the dentist, so the teeth can move in the correct position slowly to minimize pain.
 As the teeth move into the correct position, the pressure is released.
 Because the pressure is gone, the arch wire needs to be re-adjusted so your teeth can move more.
 This process is done monthly.
 This procedure is repeated regularly for one to four years depending on the severity of the case and the age of the patient.

-Once the braces have achieved the desired tooth alignment, your oral surgeon may advise wearing plastic retainer or a mouthguard for some time.
+Once the system have achieved the desired tooth alignment, your oral surgeon may advise wearing plastic retainer or a mouthguard for some time.
 Retainers are created after making an impression of the natural teeth, helping consolidate the alignment achieved already, and prevent the tendency of teeth to shift back to their original alignment.
 Your orthodontist or oral surgeon will inform you if you need to wear a retainer, and if so for how long.

-How to take Care of Ceramic Braces
+How to take Care

 - Avoid foods that can stain them.
 Specifically, avoid tobacco, berries, tomato, liquor products, dark sodas, coffee and foods rich in artificial coloring.

 - You must be on top of your oral hygiene.
 The structure of these devices have the chance of plaque forming more than those without them.
 Brushing, and flossing twice a day, and rinsing your mouth after every meal is a good way to avoid tooth decay.
 Your dentist may have you brush with a special interdental toothbrush.